ilfirin-nar/solar-lang/docs/language-design.md

 ### Interfaces
 ```
 interface Person {
-	id -> Integer                               // read only property (method, which only returns a value)
+	id -> Int                               // read only property (method, which only returns a value)
 	name => String                              // readable and writable property
 	say(word String "Anything") >> String       // method with parameter word type of String and return value type of String
 	greet -> String                             // method without parameters